-When thinking about multiple sclerosis, it’s important to remember there are four distinct types of the disease.
-Most of you well know this, so I’ll just mention them here: relapsing-remitting MS; secondary-progressive MS; primary-progressive MS and Clinically Isolated Syndrome.
-(Anyone needing or wishing more information can look at this webpage, courtesy of The National Multiple Sclerosis Society.)
+When thinking about multiple sclerosis (MS), it’s important to remember there are four distinct types of the disease.
+Most of you well know this, so I’ll just mention them here: relapsing-remitting MS (RRMS); secondary progressive MS; primary progressive MS, and clinically isolated syndrome.
+(Anyone needing or wishing more information can look at this webpage, courtesy of the National Multiple Sclerosis Society.)

 There are 2.5 million people worldwide living with MS, yet no two individuals have identical symptoms.
 However, many do share similar symptoms that are “unseen” or “invisible” to others.

 It’s in your best interest — and that of the MS community — to educate the public about these symptoms, too.

 Let me illustrate my point with a story.

 I “look good” with my RRMS.
 I’m able to walk unassisted and, despite my right leg and foot being completely numb, my stride is fairly normal due to the genius of an excellent physical therapist.
 But make no mistake; my daily fight with MS is real.
 I struggle with weakness, numbness, and dizziness, with occasional bladder and cognitive issues.